vricop/Nextflix-Clone/README.md

 # Netflix Clone

-This is a side project for building a Netflix clone just for fun. **It's still a work in progress and it's not finished yet**.
+This is a side project about a Netflix clone built in Next.js.

+Purposes of this project:

+- Have fun and experiment with new interesting technology
+- Play with the new app dir in Next.js v13
+- Play with i18n
+- I'd love to implement some nice CSS animations that Netflix uses

+**Disclaimer**: This project isn't finished.
+I add update/add new stuff whenever I've got plenty of time to do so, which is almost never the case 🤣

 ## Stack